paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-073-development-of-energy-sources.md

 For termination, effective May 15, 2000, of provisions in subsec. (c) of this section relating to submission of annual report to Congress, see section 3003 of Pub.
 L. 104–66, as amended, set out as a note under [section 1113 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1113&num=0&edition=prelim), Money and Finance, and the 10th item on page 186 of House Document No. 103–7.

 #### Transfer of Functions
-For transfer of certain functions from Nuclear Regulatory Commission to Chairman thereof, see Reorg.
-Plan No. 1 of 1980, 45 F.R.
-40561, 94 Stat.
-3585, set out as a note under [section 5841 of this title](./chapter-073-development-of-energy-sources.md#section-5841).

 Energy Research and Development Administration terminated and functions vested by law in Administrator thereof transferred to Secretary of Energy (unless otherwise specifically provided) by sections 7151(a) and 7293 of this title.

 #### Description in Report Respecting Decontamination, Etc., Collaborative Efforts at Three Mile Island Unit 2
 Pub.
 L. 97–415, § 10(c), Jan.
 4, 1983, 96 Stat.
-2071, provided that: “The Nuclear Regulatory Commission shall include in its annual report to the Congress under section 307(c) of the Energy Reorganization Act of 1974 ([42 U.S.C.
-5877(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5877/c&num=0&edition=prelim)) as a separate chapter a description of the collaborative efforts undertaken, or proposed to be undertaken, by the Commission and the Department of Energy with respect to the decontamination, cleanup, repair, or rehabilitation of facilities at Three Mile Island Unit 2.”
+2071, directed the Nuclear Regulatory Commission to include in its annual report to Congress under subsec. (c) of this section as a separate chapter a description of the collaborative efforts by the Commission and the Department of Energy with respect to the decontamination, cleanup, repair, or rehabilitation of facilities at Three Mile Island Unit 2.

+#### Transfer of Functions
+For transfer of certain functions from Nuclear Regulatory Commission to Chairman thereof, see Reorg.
+Plan No. 1 of 1980, 45 F.R.
+40561, 94 Stat.
+3585, set out as a note under [section 5841 of this title](./chapter-073-development-of-energy-sources.md#section-5841).

 <a id="section-5878a"></a>